jimktrains/http_ng/README.md

 This endpoint would perform the SRP transaction leaving both the server and user-agent with the session key-username pair.

+While this veers even further from HTTP, the authentication could conclude with the server passing a token (e.g. customer session key-expire-hmac token, or a [JWT](http://jwt.io/)).
+Otherwise the session key should be used as-is, preferably in an `Authentication: Token` header.

 Secure Caching
 --------------